fslaborg/RProvider/docs/index.md

 ### A Quick Demo

 <div style="text-align:center;">
-<iframe width="420" height="315" src="//www.youtube.com/embed/cCuGgA9Yqrs?rel=0" frameborder="0" allowfullscreen></iframe>
+<iframe width="420" height="315" src="https://www.youtube.com/watch?v=tOd-qsjKU8Y" frameborder="0" allowfullscreen></iframe>
 </div>

 ## What are R and F#?

-[F#](http://msdn.microsoft.com/en-us/vstudio/hh388569) is a mixed-paradigm language that supports functional, object-oriented and imperative programming, with the emphasis on functional.
+[F#](http://fsharp.org) is a multi-paradigm language that supports functional, object and imperative programming, with the emphasis on functional-first programming.
 F# runs on the .NET runtime and is a compiled, statically typed language with a strong type system and type inference.
 F# is a general purpose programming language, and is particularly well-suited for scientific/numerical computing.

 [R](http://www.r-project.org/) is an Open Source language for statistical computing.
 R offers a wide range of high-quality, community-developed packages,